amirouche/asyncio-foundationdb/README.md

 #### Known issue: No serializability guarantee, because of write skew anomaly

-- The historization of data introduce a risk of inexact in two steps intorduce a serializability problem.
-This can break things when changes are related to some group of triples: Two changes, modify two overllaping triples, strict ordering, serializability is not guaranteed, hence one transaction may write, a value based on a value that was overwritten by another aka. write skew anomaly.
+- The historization of data introduce a risk of inexact serializability.
+This can break things when changes happen over overlapping triples.
+Strict ordering, serializability is not guaranteed, hence one transaction may write, a value based on a value that was overwritten by another concurrent change also known as a write skew anomaly.

-- The use `uuid7` can break consistency, when deleting the same triple, and adding another, it may result in two deletion, and two additions, that may break the schema.
+- The use `uuid7` can break consistency, when deleting the same triple, and adding another, it may result in two deletion, and two additions, that may break the schema, and application relying on vnstore.

-In other words, as long as we rely `uuid7` we can't consider transaction commited with `vnstore_change_apply` happen as if all transaction were commited on after the other, that is, there is not serializability guarantee.
+In other words, as long as we rely `uuid7` we can't consider transaction commited with `vnstore_change_apply` happen as if all transaction were commited after the other, that is, there is no serializability guarantee.

 There is several ways to workaround some of those issues, they require